Lawn Feed That Actually Works

 Do I Really Need to Use a Lawn Feed?

-Grass will survive without any lawn feed, but it may become susceptible to drought and disease and this when weeds and moss start to take over.
+Grass will survive without any lawn feed, but it may become susceptible to drought and disease, and I’ve found this is when weeds and moss start to take over.
 A good lawn feed product and a bit of love and attention can do wonders for any lawn and is essential if you want a perfect lawn.

 What Are The Most Environmentally Friendly Options?